yenhotseng/python_poll_stat/README.txt

 ├── read_fproc.c    // old test version of main.c
 └── README.txt

+1. Steps for running the monitor script
+ a.
+Run "make" for read_f in the target board and put in /root folder.
+ b.
+Update crontab in the below.
+ c.
+Check /media/sdcard/*.txt for the failure logs

-* Enable crontab as the below command for every 5 minutes check
+2. Enable crontab as the below command for every 5 minutes check

 cat /etc/crontab
 # /etc/crontab: system-wide crontab